CodeGoat24/UniGenBench/README.md

 Please leave us a star ⭐ if you find our benchmark helpful.

+- [2025/10] 🔥🔥🔥 We release the offline evaluation model [UniGenBench-EvalModel-qwen-72b-v1](https://huggingface.co/CodeGoat24/UniGenBench-EvalModel-qwen-72b-v1), which achieves an average accuracy of 94% compared to evaluations by Gemini 2.5 Pro.

 - [2025/9] 🔥🔥 **Lumina-DiMOO**, **OmniGen2**, **Infinity**, **X-Omni**, **OneCAT**, **Echo-4o**, and **MMaDA** are added to all 🏅Leaderboard.

 - [2025/9] 🔥🔥 **Seedream-4.0**, **Nano Banana**, **GPT-4o**, **Qwen-Image**, **FLUX-Kontext-[Max/Pro]** are added to all 🏅Leaderboard.